 Pre-clinical studies and Phase-I human safety studies (n=136) for Resunab have been completed that support our Phase II clinical development plan.
-Prior Phase 1 safety studies were conducted by Atlantic Pharmaceuticals, Inc. (subsequently renamed Indevus Pharmaceuticals, Inc.) in 2001-2002 and by Cervelo Pharmaceuticals as sub licensee to Indevus Pharmaceuticals in 2008.
-We expect to rely on this data from these studies in addition to the pre-clinical data generated by us to file INDs and launch directly into Phase 2 clinical studies for scleroderma and cystic fibrosis.
+Prior Phase 1 safety studies were conducted by Atlantic Pharmaceuticals, Inc. in 2001-2002 and by Cervelo Pharmaceuticals as sub licensee to Indevus Pharmaceuticals in 2008.
+We expect to rely on this data from these studies in addition to the preclinical data generated by us to file our INDs and launch directly into Phase 2 clinical studies for scleroderma and cystic fibrosis.
+We previously submitted a summary of the prior preclinical and clinical data and held a preIND meeting with the FDA division of Pulmonology, Allergy and Rheumatology on October 26, 2012 to discuss the prior preclinical and Phase 1 data and to discuss our planned clinical development program for Systemic Sclerosis.
+The FDA advised us, that prior to filing an IND, we needed to conduct a rat chronic toxicology study and obtain an acceptable safety margin of >1X, the no-observed effect level.
+We completed this chronic rat toxicology study and successfully achieved the necessary safety margin.
 Human clinical studies to-date show Resunab has good oral bioavailability, is well tolerated and causes no serious adverse effects at therapeutic levels.
 Resunab exhibited none of the serious adverse side effects that are associated with routinely used anti-inflammatory drugs: the gastrointestinal side effects of non-steroidal anti-inflammatory drugs, or NSAIDs, and the metabolic side effects of corticosteroids.
 The safety data to-date suggests that Resunab has an acceptable therapeutic dosing window and is well tolerated, making the treatment of chronic inflammatory and fibrotic diseases attractive therapeutic indications for the drug.
-We expect to commence Phase IIa clinical studies for cystic fibrosis and scleroderma, pending approval of the INDs, which are expected to be filed in the second half of 2014.
+We expect to commence Phase IIa clinical studies for cystic fibrosis and scleroderma, pending approval of the IND for Resunab, which is expected to be filed with the clinical protocol for scleroderma before the end of 2014.